baraahlin/AMTIS_Energy_Calculator/README.md

 # AMTIS_Energy_Calculator

-A # HTML-JavaScript # -based web application to calculate power, energy, and total charge based on the current rate.
+A  HTML-JavaScript-based web application to calculate power, energy, and total charge based on the current rate.

 ## Usage
 Navigate to https://baraahlin.github.io/AMTIS_Energy_Calculator/